YunoHost-Apps/minecraft_ynh/doc/DISCLAIMER.md

 You can find more info about the usage of mcrcon here: https://github.com/Tiiffi/mcrcon

+The **gamemode** and the **world seed** can be set in the config panel, in the webadmin.
-You can change your server's settings by modifying `/var/www/minecraft/server.properties`.
+Other settings can be set by modifying `/var/www/minecraft/server.properties`.